 All of this describes an approach to meditation without any necessarily Christian aspect to it.
 Let’s move toward adding some contemplative Christian prayer to that practice.

 - Sometimes it’s difficult to keep your thoughts focused just on your breathing.
 Other thoughts from your day come intruding in.
 This is where a “mantra” (a non-sense word or sound) is useful in many meditative practices.
 I’m not a mantra person.
 I use fairly standard, repeated, short Christian phrases, matching them to my breathing in and out.
 One that I use a lot is “(breathing in) I am a child of God; (breathing out) thanks be to God.”
 If you come from a fairly ritualized Christian background, something that’s been used by generations of Christians can be useful: “Lord, have mercy; Christ, have mercy” or “Kyrie eleison; Christe eleison.”
 Scripture can work: “Be still and know; that I am God.”
 I have grown to quite like: “Remember I am dust; Yet Christ died for me.”
 Any short pair of phrases that resonates with your understanding of Christianity can work.
+In particularly difficult times, I can only manage the simple reminder that my next breath comes from God, and then I take that breath in gratitude.
+Questions can also open up paths for contemplation: “What cross do you want me to pick up today?”
+“How can I give my life away today?”
 Such phrases help clear my mind of extraneous thoughts; they reinforce the rhythms of my breathing; and they focus my meditation toward prayer.

 - Once you reach a state of calm, you can begin to pray more freely.
 I think that Christians typically talk too much during prayer and don’t listen enough.
 The meditative breathing helps counterbalance that.
 The best two word advice I can give about meditative prayer is: “SHUT UP!”
 You don’t have to say something with every breath.
 You can listen while still concentrating on your breathing and your balance.